 Architecture, Urban Design

 For London 2012, this translated into beds for 16,000 athletes and team officials during the Olympic Games and 7,200 for the Paralympic Games.
-When the host city is also hosting in excess of 500,000 overseas visitors, athlete’s accommodation is normally provided in the form of a specially constructed “athlete’s village”.
+When the host city is also accommodating in excess of 500,000 overseas visitors, a dedicated Athlete’s Village is essential.

 The winning bid from London for the 2012 Summer Games was grounded in the development of a new Olympic Park and residential quarter in Stratford, East London.
 This located the athletes inside the central Olympic zone, walking distance from the major venues and close to other venues and transport.

-For the Games, the apartments were subdivided with temporary partitions to create "hotel" style shared rooms supplemented by two large temporary buildings for communal dining and entertainment..
-The end state bathrooms were used to minimise refit after the Games.
+For the Games, the apartments were subdivided with temporary partitions to create hotel-style shared rooms supplemented by two large temporary buildings for communal dining and entertainment.
+Bathrooms were finished to their post Games configuration to minimise legacy refit.

-Each building was based on a vertical configuration of 3 storey, 4 bedroom townhouses (also referred to as maisonettes) accessed directly from the street, with 7 levels of apartments above.
+Each building was based on a vertical configuration of three-storey, four bedroom townhouses (also referred to as maisonettes) accessed directly from the street, with seven levels of apartments above.
 These were supplemented by a mix of single to three-storey shops and offices.
 The central courtyard tops a single level of basement parking, creating a pedestrianised environment.

-Breaks between the buildings combined with different façade types provide identity and variety and allow light and air into the internal space.
-The breaks are connected by glazed wintergardens that combine with balconies to give residents at every level ready access to outdoor space.
+Breaks between the buildings combined with different façade types provide identity and variety and allow light and air to flow through to the central courtyard.
+The breaks are connected by glazed wintergardens that combine with balconies to give residents at every level access to outdoor space.

 Host cities have typically involved the private sector in funding and legacy transformation of the village, often underpinned by an urban renewal imperative.
 London 2012 has taken its place in this evolution, ably demonstrating the conversion of a rundown area of the city into a new sporting and residential park.